ericadreisbachdeveloper/renegadeadacheng/wp-content/themes/rac-theme/zz-INTERNAL.md

 ## Pages
-Change Sample Page to Home
+1. Change Sample Page to Home

-Set Home as Front Page
+2. Set Home as Front Page

-Change Privacy Policy Order to 900
+3. Change Privacy Policy Order to 900

-Create Login page with template Login with Order 800
+4. Create Login page with template Login with Order 900 and permalink `admin-login`

-Add Login page ID to be excluded in native Wordpress search under <br />**Settings > SearchWP > Pages > Rules > Excluded IDs**
+5. Add Login page ID to be excluded in native Wordpress search under <br />**Settings > SearchWP > Pages > Rules > Excluded IDs**

 Set Kitchen Sink to order 999 and exclude from native Wordpress search